Birkenstock Boston Natural Leather Clogs Review

 But over time, I started seeing the Boston styled in ways that made me rethink everything.
 Instagram outfits, Pinterest mood boards, and even people on the streets of London were wearing them with relaxed trousers, shorts, thick socks in winter, and soft cotton tees in summer.
 The simplicity of the design paired with clean, effortless outfits started to make sense.
 What once felt awkward began to look intentional, minimalist, and quietly stylish.

 Curiosity won.
 My first pair was the taupe suede version, and it completely changed my perspective.
 I wore them constantly.
-Eventually, I decided to add the black natural leather pair to my rotation, and after wearing them consistently for more than six months, I finally understand why the Boston has become the go-to clog for so many people worldwide.
+Eventually, I decided to add the black natural leather pair to my rotation, and after wearing them consistently for more than a year, I finally understand why the Boston has become the go-to clog for so many people worldwide.
 This review isn’t just about the excitement of buying something new, it’s about how the shoe has genuinely aged, changed, and settled into my wardrobe over time.

 Design that reveals its purpose over time